manaskarekar/convrs/brainstorm.md

 - Location of jedit schemes directory: /home/epic/.jedit/schemes
 - Location of sublimetext schemes directory: ?

 ### Structure

 - Vim scheme > Read > Use vim->IR profile > Convert to IR > Use IR->jedit profile > Write to file
 - Structure of X -> Y profile and Y -> X profiles.
 Can you use a single file?
 One end will always be IR.
 - Choosing an IR : JSON, yaml, toml, custom?
-- Parse format1 into an IntermediateRepr object -> write to json ir file -> then read the file and spit it out as

 ### Thoughts: